le-mn/minhngocle.github.io/index.md

 **The dark side**: dark matter & dark energy.
 I am curious about the nature of dark matter: what is it made from?
 And on dark energy's nature, whether dark energy or modified gravity run the acceleration of our universe.

-**The bright side**: galaxy formation & evolution, globular cluster (GC).
+**The bright side**: galaxy formation & evolution, globular cluster (GC) and star formation.
-I am interested in finding the answers for: the process which formed GCs, feedbacks that affect galaxy formation, and the connection between galaxies and their host halos.
+I am interested in finding the answers for: the process which formed stars and GCs, feedbacks that affect galaxy formation, and the connection between galaxies and their host halos.

 ## Research projects